Skip to content

 How to use RSI indicator?

-The RSI is a momentum oscillator that gauges the speed and change of price movements.
-Use it by monitoring levels above 70 (potentially overbought) and below 30 (potentially oversold) for trading cues.
-Look for divergences between RSI and price for potential reversals, and consider centerline crossovers (above or below 50) as bullish or bearish signals, respectively.
+The RSI is a momentum oscillator that measures the speed and change of price movements.
+Use it by watching levels above 70 (overbought) and below 30 (oversold) for trading signals.
+Look for divergences with price for potential reversals and consider centerline crossovers (50) as bullish or bearish signals.
 The RSI’s effectiveness can be enhanced when combined with other technical tools and adjusting its standard 14-period setting based on your strategy.
-Always remember to incorporate it within a broader trading context for optimal results.

 Is RSI a lagging indicator?